 Cuddly knitted sweaters are the right choice for cold days – the nodules, lint and pulled threads are all the more annoying after frequent wear.
 In the DONNA guide you can read how to avoid and treat three annoying sweater problems.
+Problem 1 is pilling & second problem is lint.

 How pilling is made: